Rakshith2002/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 3. Import linear regression from sklearn.
 4. Assign the points for representing in the graph
 5. Predict the regression for marks by using the representation of the graph.
-6. Compare the graphs and hence we obtained the linear regression for the given datas
+6. Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:
 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: Rakshith
+Developed by: Santhosh M
-RegisterNumber:  212220040129
+RegisterNumber:  212220040146
 import numpy as np
 import pandas as pd
 import matplotlib.pyplot as plt